-BEFORE the first use, and AFTER dumping your holding tanks (unless you are winterizing your RV) do the following:

-- 1. RELEASE one to two quarts (1-2 liters) of water into the toilet bowl. - 2.
-ADD the tank deodorizer (customer supplied) to your black water tank per the packaging instructions. - 3.
-FLUSH the toilet and allow at least two gallons (8 liters) of water to flow into the holding tank..
+- Do this: BEFORE the first use, and - AFTER dumping your holding tanks, unless you are winterizing your RV - 1.
+Release one to two quarts (1-2 liters) of water into the toilet bowl. - 2.
+Per the packaging instructions, add the tank deodorizer to your black water tank. - 3.
+Flush the toilet and allow at least two gallons (8 liters) of water to flow into the holding tank.